Britt Robertson: Career

 Robertson first appeared before an audience when performing various roles on stage at the Greenville Little Theater in her hometown.
-At age 12, she began making extended trips to Los Angeles to audition for roles in television series' and landed a role in a television pilot for a series which was never picked up by a network.
+At age 12, she began making extended trips to Los Angeles to audition for roles in television; she was cast in a role in a pilot for a series which was never picked up by a network.
 She made her screen debut as the younger version of the title character in an episode of Sheena in 2000.
 She made a guest appearance on Power Rangers Time Force the following year and received a Young Artist Award nomination for Best Performance in a TV Movie, Miniseries, or Special – Leading Young Actress for her role in The Ghost Club (2003).

 Robertson was selected to play Michelle Seaver in the Growing Pains: Return of the Seavers in 2004.
 A role in Keeping Up with the Steins followed in 2006.
 She played Cara Burns in the 2007 film Dan in Real Life.
 Robertson appeared in CSI: Crime Scene Investigation in the episode "Go to Hell", and had a role as a recurring character in the CBS television series Swingtown.

 In 2008, she played the protagonist in a Lifetime original film, The Tenth Circle, based on Jodi Picoult's novel of the same name, followed by other television roles.

 In 2009, she appeared in Mother and Child.
 In the same year, she played a small role as DJ in The Alyson Stoner Project.
 She also made a guest appearance on Law & Order: Special Victims Unit in the episode "Babes" as Tina Bernardi, a Catholic teen who gets pregnant in a pact.
 In late autumn 2010, she starred as Allie Pennington in the Disney Channel original film Avalon High.

 Robertson played the lead role of Lux Cassidy in the television drama series Life Unexpected (2010–2011), which was cancelled in its second season despite positive reviews.
 In 2011, she appeared in Scream 4.
 She also had a leading role in the supernatural teen drama television series The Secret Circle (2011–2012), but after its first season, it was also cancelled.
 That same year, she starred in the film The First Time.